Warewulf Overlays

 • the dhcpd service is configured with dhcpd.conf.ww

-We recommended not changing the provided overlays.
-Rather, add the changed files to a new overlay and combine them in the configuration.
-This is possible as the configuration fields for the system and runtime overlays are lists and can contain several overlays.
+Multiple overlays can be applied to a single node, and overlays from multiple profiles are appended together.
+The configuration fields for the system and runtime overlays are lists and can contain several overlays.
 As an example for this, we will overwrite the /etc/issue file from the “issue” overlay.
 For this we will create a new overlay called “welcome” and import the file /etc/issue from the host to it.
 This overlay is then combined with the existing overlays.

 # wwctl overlay create welcome